-- A social investing first approach, which means it is better at social than Twitter or Stocktwits, there are real trading communities and a fantastic flow of trading ideas.
+- A social investing first approach means it is better at social than Twitter or Stocktwits, real trading communities, and a fantastic flow of trading ideas.

-- The exchange data coverage is simply breathtaking, covering nearly every stock exchange on the planet including, stocks, ETF’s, Forex, Cryptocurrencies much more.
+- The exchange data coverage is simply breathtaking, covering nearly every stock exchange on the planet, including stocks, ETF’s, Forex, and Cryptocurrencies.

 You can trade directly from charts with TradingView; the broker integration is with CFD brokers like OANDA, Poloniex, or CQG.
 Forex.com, our award-winning USA foreign exchange broker, is also integrated.
 TradingView also has a paper trading option, which makes it ideal for beginners to practice their trading.